Boating Georgian Bay

 Log Cabin Inn - Parry Sound

-Log Cabin Inn For over 20 years the Log Cabin Inn has being offering a tradition of fine dining at Parry Sound.
+For over 20 years the Log Cabin Inn has being offering a tradition of fine dining at Parry Sound.
 Just a few minutes from the downtown core and Parry Sound's marinas, the Log Cabin Inn has exceptional menus and wine list.
-Their Chef Dave Chiasson has been with the property for 5 years.
 The owner Kathy Dalrymple has been operating the resort since her family started the business in 1987.
 People drive from southern Ontario and stay in the resorts beautifully appointed cottages just to partake in the fine dining offered in the spacious log restaurant.
-For boaters the neat thing is you can grab a five minute cab ride to the resort for lunch or dinner and Cathy will make sure either she or her staff get you get delivered back to your boat safely at the end of your dining experience.
+For boaters the neat thing is you can grab a five minute cab ride to the resort for lunch or dinner and Kathy will make sure either she or her staff get you get delivered back to your boat safely at the end of your dining experience.

 Whatever your taste you won't be disappointed if you have been cruising and are ready for a really good meal at the Log Cabin Inn.
 Reservations are advised on the weekends but not required.
 Phone (705) 746 7122